deliveryhero/lymph/docs/api/service_api.rst

     .. attribute:: name

         The interface identifier that is used to register this service with the coordinator service.
-        ``name`` is usually set an instance attribute which is usually taken from the config of the interface.
+        ``name`` is an instance attribute which is taken from the config of the interface taken from the config of the interface.

     .. method:: on_start()